abourget/pyramid_socketio/README.txt

             self.io.send(dict(type="error", error="unknown_connect_context",
                               msg="You asked for a context that doesn't exist")) return
-        # Waiting for a msg such as: {'type': connect', 'context': 'interest'}
+        # Waiting for a msg such as: {'type': connect', 'context': 'section'}
         newctx = self.switch(contexts[msg['context']])
         if hasattr(newctx, 'startup'):
             newctx.startup(msg)